-Currently, Kazakhstan has a multi-level pension system, consisting of basic, mandatory, and voluntary levels.
+Kazakhstan has a multi-level pension system consisting of basic, mandatory, and voluntary levels.

 The first level (basic) – is the state basic pension payment (the republican budget)

-At the basic level, a state basic pension benefit is provided, which is granted to citizens (as well as to persons permanently residing in the territory of the republic) when reaching the retirement age.
-It is carried out regardless of the receipt of solidarity and/or funded pension.
+At the basic level, a state basic pension benefit is provided, which is granted to citizens (and persons permanently residing in the republic’s territory) when retirement age is reached.
+It is carried out regardless of receiving solidarity and/or funded pension.

 On July 1, 2018, the methodology of pension granting was changed, and the new mechanism for granting a basic pension is as follows:

-- Its size, with the participation in the pension system of 10 years or less, or its absence, will be equal to 54% of the subsistence level (SL).
+- Its size, with the participation in the pension system of 10 years or less, or its absence, will equal 54% of the subsistence level (SL).

-At the same time, the length of participation in the pension system includes:
+At the same time, the length of participation in the pension system includes the following:

 - Work experience worked out before January 1, 1998.

-- Accumulative experience (actual experience of payment of pension contributions) after January 1, 1998.
+- Accumulative experience (experience of payment of pension contributions) after January 1, 1998.

-- Other socially significant periods (caring for a child under 3 years – (within 12 years) periods of care for the disabled person of the first group, and disabled person from childhood till 16 years, a single disabled person of the second group, and old-age pensioner who need outside help, as well as for an elderly person who has reached eighty years of age, and disabled from childhood to 18 years, the residence time for spouses of military personnel, employees of special agencies, and diplomatic workers).
+- Other socially significant periods include caring for a child under 3 years – (within 12 years), periods of care for a disabled person of the first group, and disabled person from childhood till 16 years, a single disabled person of the second group, and old-age pensioner who needs outside help, as well as for people 80+, and disabled from childhood to 18 years, the residence time for spouses of military personnel, employees of special agencies, and diplomatic workers).